Last Updated on August 22, 2023 by Jade Roberts

 The way in which we eat and use our teeth to tear at food can be a dead giveaway if you compare a person with false teeth to one with natural teeth.
 If you do not have dentures you are likely to bite and tear food away from its source because your teeth are secure in your mouth.
 Denture wearers may not as readily do this unless they have dental implants.

 The types of foods we eat may give you a clue as to whether or not someone has false teeth.
 Sticky, hard-to-chew foods are normally off the menu for denture wearers as a way to avoid having false teeth slip out of place.

 Even with the best denture adhesives on the market, the risk is still present and may cause a denture wearer to shy away from some foods.

 As you can see, there is no single way to clearly identify if someone has false teeth… That is, provided they are a proper fit and match existing teeth.
 Loose dentures are not only painful to wear because of the mouth irritations they can develop over time, but they just don’t look good.
 So it is important to have a correctly fitting denture.

-When you have a dental appliance professionally made and you clean it regularly, no one should be able to tell you have dentures Regardless of what foods you eat, how you speak or smile, when other people see your natural looking dentures, it should not be obvious that you are wearing false teeth and you can enjoy life without worrying about what people think.
+When you have a dental appliance professionally made and you clean it regularly, no one should be able to tell that you have dentures.
+Regardless of what foods you eat, how you speak, or smile, when other people see your natural-looking dentures, it should not be obvious that you are wearing false teeth and you can enjoy life without worrying about what people think.